camunda/camunda-docs-manual/content/user-guide/security.md

 Authorizations can be used to restrict a user from accessing a data object (such as a process or a task) and can be used to restrict how the user can interact with such data objects (read-only vs. modifications).
 Authorizations in Camunda are very powerful and it is recommended to read the corresponding [documentation entry on authorizations]({{< ref "/user-guide/process-engine/authorization-service.md" >}}).

-### Prevent enumerating user accounts by brute-force creating new users
+### Prevent: Enumerating user accounts by brute-force creating new users

 Under certain circumstances, an attacker can enumerate user accounts by brute-force creating new users: